Biden backs advanced fighter jets, pilot training for Ukraine

 Last month, top US military officer General Mark Milley argued that ground-based defenses were a better option.

-"The task is to control the airspace.
-How you control that airspace can be done in many, many different ways," he told journalists in Germany.
+"The task is to control the airspace," he told journalists in Germany.

-"The most cost effective, efficient... way to do that right now for Ukraine and the fastest way to do that for Ukraine is through air defense.
-They've been doing it for over a year now," Milley said.
+"The fastest way to do that for Ukraine is through air defense."

 But F-16s appear likely to join the list of other advanced systems such as Western tanks and long-range weaponry that Ukraine's supporters have agreed to provide after initial reluctance.